 Urgent care advanced paramedic practitioners (APPs)

-On scene, our APPs conduct a thorough assessment of the patient’s condition and recommend the right treatment and diagnosis.
-The medics aim to treat and keep the patient home or within their community as much as possible.
+On scene, our APP-UCs conduct a thorough assessment of the patient’s condition and recommend the right treatment and diagnosis.
+They aim to treat and keep the patient home or within their community as much as possible.

 Frailty and falls paramedic